-Bradley and I didn’t dine at the restaurant, as since we were reviewing the Tulum area too, we find it’s important to eat out!
+Bradley and I didn’t dine at the restaurant, as since we we were reviewing the Tulum area as well, we thought it important to eat out at the many great restaurants around Tulum!
 BUT, the menu did look amazing and I’ve heard nothing but good things about the food online.

 Lunch and dinner are available and a wide range of drinks and wine are available too.

 The great thing is that everything can simply be charged to your room, so you don’t need to worry about payment until the end of your stay.
 I think this makes everything super convenient.